How to Qualify for Biden’s Student Loan Forgiveness Plan: FAQ

 How Are Legal Challenges Impacting Forgiveness?

-The timeline for forgiveness is currently up in the air due to an ongoing legal battle.
+The timeline for forgiveness is currently up in the air due to ongoing legal battles.

 Arkansas, Iowa, Kansas, Missouri, Nebraska, and South Carolina on Sept.
-29 filed a joint lawsuit against President Biden and Secretary of Education Miguel Cardona in an attempt to block student loan forgiveness.
-A federal judge initially threw out the case, but the 8th U.S. Circuit Court of Appeals later issued a stay as it contemplates an appeal.
+29, 2022 filed a joint lawsuit against President Biden and Secretary of Education Miguel Cardona in an attempt to block student loan forgiveness.
+A federal judge initially threw out the case, but the 8th U.S. Circuit Court of Appeals later issued a stay.